 Acting for the Stage and Screen is the Tisch Open Arts Studio.
 It is dedicated to developing the actor’s entire instrument – the body, the voice, and the imagination.
-Training frees the actor, so that he/she is able to go with his instincts and impulses; out of the head and into the viscera.
+Training frees the actor, so that they are able to go with their instincts and impulses; out of the head and into the viscera.

 You will register for a full-time, spring semester consisting of 12-18 units.
 Your course load includes your core curriculum (6-8 units) and additional companion courses.